VlachosGroup/openMKM-SI-examples/README.md

 - This example demonstrates the ability to superimpose user-defined Temperature profile along the length of a PFR-1D reactor.
 Ethane dehydrogenation of Pt is modeled using a) isothermal PFR, b) PFR with an increasing temperature profile, and c) PFR with a parabolic T profile.
 5. Example-5-LSA-NSC
 - Example 5 depicts the use OpenMKM's local sensitivity analysis capabilities via normalized sensitivity coefficients.
 Ethane dehydrogenation model on Pt used in the previous model is also used here.
+6. Example-6-Homogeneous-Catalysis
+- Adding two new proof of concept examples for OpenMKM
+- First example is extracted from the Figure 2&3 of the reference article: WIRES Comp Mol Sci 2018, 8, e1372
+- Second example id modified from the original MKM article: ChemCatChem 2012, 4, p504

 ## Manuscript DOI
 Placeholder.